wondering-packet/learning-vault/readme.md.md

 - **L004 - Interactive Rebasing & Squashing**: Advanced techniques for cleaning up commit history.

+> [!important]
-Note: I have taken AI help to write/format the Lessons but these are all fact checked & tested by me in a lab environment.
+> Note: I have taken AI help to write/format the Lessons but these are all fact checked & tested by me in a lab environment.

 ### **Knowledge Base (KBs)**

 Detailed articles that explain the "why" behind each Git command and concept.
 These are meant for in-depth understanding and serve as a robust reference when you need to recall how something works.

+> [!important]
-Note: I have taken AI help to modify/format the KBs but these are all fact checked & tested  by me in a lab environment.
+> Note: I have taken AI help to modify/format the KBs but these are all fact checked & tested  by me in a lab environment.

 ### **Exercises**

 Hands-on exercises designed to challenge your understanding and build practical skills.
 Each exercise walks you through real-world scenarios, complete with example commands and expected output.

+> [!important]
-All the exercises you see were performed in my lab environment.
+> All the exercises you see were performed in my lab environment.

 ## 💻 Command References

 For quick lookups, this repository also includes a dedicated section with concise reference guides for essential Git commands like `git add`, `git commit`, `git rebase`, and more.